JoabsonDeSouza/my-resume/README.md

 - Keyword-dense but readable content (optimized for tech job descriptions)
 - Links and contact information kept as plain text + standard anchors
 - Print rules to avoid awkward breaks (e.g., preventing lists/roles from splitting mid-section)

-## Preview

-A preview screenshot of the rendered resume is available in the project root:

-- `result.png`

 ## Files